fatih/images/README.md

 ## License

-The MIT License (MIT) - see LICENSE.md for more details
+The BSD 3-Clause License - see `LICENSE` for more details